thingsym/hugo-theme-techdoc/README.md

 ### Configure

-You may specify options in config.toml (or config.yaml/config.json) of your site to make use of this theme's features.
+You may specify options in hugo.toml (or hugo.yaml/hugo.json) of your site to make use of this theme's features.

-For an example of `config.toml`, [config.toml](https://github.com/thingsym/hugo-theme-techdoc/blob/master/exampleSite/config.toml) in exampleSite.
+For an example of `hugo.toml`, [hugo.toml](https://github.com/thingsym/hugo-theme-techdoc/blob/master/exampleSite/hugo.toml) in exampleSite.

 ### Update Hugo theme for git submodule